-Summer heat is gladly forgotten as chilly breezes encircle our shoulders like the embrace of friends we’ve missed.
+The summer heat is gladly forgotten as chilly breezes encircle our shoulders like the embrace of friends we have missed.
 Brilliant sunsets streak across the sky and paint glorious backdrops for golden maples and scarlet oaks.
-It’s time to dig into crisp apples, dig out sweaters and enjoy the beautiful glow of a new November dancing onto our calendars.
+It is time to dig into crisp apples, pull out folded sweaters and enjoy the beautiful glow of a new November dancing onto our calendars.

 The Swing Season